CosineP/eval-bot/README.md

 any nodejs 10 javascript is legit!

+if there's an error, the bot will toot the error message

 behavior
 --------

-the bot evaluates and toots the result **every 3 hours** at this time
+the bot evaluates and toots the result **every 6 hours** at this time

-if there's an error, the bot will toot the error message

-to make the toot evaluate it now (ie to admire your handiwork), @mention it with a toot containing `go now`)
+to make the toot evaluate it **now** (ie to admire your handiwork), @mention it with a toot containing `go now`)